 I’ve known church-going folks who deliberately litter, scoff at wildlife conservation and efforts to reduce our carbon footprint while saying that the world is going to be destroyed anyway.
 Given that destructive mindset, would it make any sense to treat our bodies with reckless abandon because we’re going to die anyways?
 Absolutely not.
 If setting our hopes on Christ’s imminent return comes at the cost of neglecting to care for ourselves, the people and the environment around us, is that a concern that we can afford?
 Is it right to have a faith that becomes so inwardly focused that we become numb to our surroundings?
 Is that how the historical Jesus from the Bible wants us to live?

 Some historians would argue that rapture-theology was popularized in the 1830’s by John Darby, one of the original and most influential members of the Plymouth Brethren.
-If premillennial dispensationalism is an ideology that wasn’t widely accepted or taught in the early years of Christianity prior to the 1800’s, they how can it all of a sudden be a more accurate depiction of John’s Revelation than the writings of the Early Church Fathers who are also limited in their understanding?
+If premillennial dispensationalism is an ideology that wasn’t widely accepted or taught in the early years of Christianity prior to the 1800’s, they how can it all of a sudden be a more accurate depiction of John’s Revelation than the writings of the Early Church Fathers who are also limited in their understanding of end-time theology?

 From my perspective, everyone who reads the Bible has a tendency to read it with a lens that is filtered by personal upbringing, experiences, biases, preconceived notions or a habit of reading words at face value.
 I’m guilty of it, myself.
 There have also been numerous occasions in the last few centuries when people tried to pinpoint the exact day when Christ would return.